dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**There are two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle.**
+**There are only two options regarding commitment.
+You're either IN or you're OUT.
+There is no such thing as life in-between.**

-Albert Einstein
+Pat Riley